International Fall Foliage Tour: 3 Places to Soak in Autumn’s Beauty2 min read

 Even if you visit after Oktoberfest, the changing leaves and quaint cobblestone paths won’t disappoint.

 One specific location to visit at this time of year in Bavaria is the Neuschwanstein Castle.
-This castle was the inspiration for the castle in the Disney movie Sleeping Beauty and is completely surrounded by mountains, where you’ll have a gorgeous view of autumn’s handiwork.
+This castle was the inspiration for the castle in the Disney movie Sleeping Beauty.
+It is completely surrounded by mountains, where you’ll have a gorgeous view of autumn’s handiwork.

 This Swiss city borders Lake Lugano just south of the Alps.
 The residents here speak Italian, since Lugano is just a stone’s throw from the Italian border and about an hour’s drive from Milan.